Translate

 It is fatigue seeking validation.
 And quietly, the verse lets this confession stand on its own.
 No rebuttal yet.
 No correction.
 Just exposure.

 You may notice the same voice in yourself, the one that counts effort, tracks progress, tallies sacrifice.
 And in noticing it, you are already no longer confined to it.
-What follows next will ask the simplest, most disarming question of all: Was any of this ever unseen?
+What follows next will ask the simplest, most disarming question of all; was any of this ever unseen?
 And that question will turn attention away from what was spent, toward what has always been aware.

 90.7 Does he think that no one yarahu / will see him?